-"Everyone is part of this artillery user group committee, and everyone has to follow the same training standards to be able to operate this equipment."
+"Everyone is part of this artillery user group committee," Clark said.
+"Everyone has to follow the same training standards to be able to operate this equipment."

 Unlike hand-thrown explosives, the cannons can be used far from an avalanche site.
-According to Clark, the cannons can cover miles of terrain from up to around 5,000 meters — or three miles — away.
+Clark noted that the cannons can cover miles of terrain up to about three miles away.

 From that distance, avalanche mitigators can trigger avalanches that can be controlled, thereby preventing them from occurring naturally and potentially being more dangerous to people nearby.

 With talk of using cannons and explosives, one question does come to mind: Since military artillery is loud, couldn’t the booming sound of blasts trigger other avalanches nearby?

 According to Clark, that’s just a myth.
 Loud noises — from artillery or anything, really — don’t trigger avalanches.

 More likely culprits are people and wildlife walking across steep slopes, along with wind and high rates of precipitation.

 Although military artillery has been used in avalanche mitigation work for over sixty years, their days are numbered.
 According to Clark, the goal of UDOT is to eventually stop using artillery altogether.

 "We've achieved over 50 percent reduction in our dependence on artillery in the past decade by installing these remote avalanche control systems," he said.

 While avalanche forecasters and mitigators are standing guard, Clark stressed the importance of people staying alert and informed about avalanche hazards.